hiAndrewQuinn/tsk/README.md

   - macOS, aka Darwin (amd64, arm64)
   - Linux (amd64, arm64)
   - Windows (386, amd64)
-- **Single-file portability**: All of the dictionary info has been embedded right alongside the program itself, so you really do only need that one file.
+- **Single-file portability:** All of the dictionary info has been embedded right alongside the program itself, so you really do only need that one file.
 Plug and play!

 ## Installation